Our rating(4.4/5)

 Unlike other EFTPOS terminals in Australia, Zeller comes with a free Transaction Account online.
 This is not the same as a full-fledged bank account, but it acts in place of one.

 The associated Zeller Debit Mastercard can be added to your Google Pay or Apple Pay wallets, but cannot withdraw cash at ATMs.
-It can be used in online and physical stores, and you can pay invoices and transfer money to other people, e.g. employee bank accounts, from the dashboard.
+It can be used in online and physical stores, and you can pay invoices and transfer money to other people, like employee bank accounts, from the dashboard.

 The new Zeller Corporate Cards do, on the other hand, help companies manage staff expenses better.
 Business owners can issue several virtual or physical expense cards to help monitor staff spending within their allocated budgets.